JLElsa/Jas/CypressTest/README.md

 User creates an account
 User receives welcome message
 User browse for product
+User add a product to cart with 3 different approaches Check cart with 1 product
 User add a product to cart
-User checks the cart to view all added products
+Check cart with 2 product
+User add a product to cart
+Check cart with 3 product

 ## 2. Exisitng account
 Example Account: